In Australia, one woman dies every eight hours from ovarian cancer

 The OCRF strongly supports the development of a highly accurate, non-invasive and inexpensive early detection test that should then form part of every woman’s annual health check-up, like Cervical Cancer Screening Tests and mammograms.

-Fewer than 30% of women diagnosed at a late stage will survive for more than five years
+only 29% of women diagnosed at a late stage will survive for more than five years

 If a woman is diagnosed at Stage 1 (while the cancer is localised), then her survival rates are over 90%.